ventus-ag/documentation/content/getting-started/organizations.md

 ## Users within Organization

-In the Cloud Console Organizations User can have next Roles:
+In the Cloud Console, Organization Users can have different roles depending on their access level.
+**🔹 Resource Access Roles**
+The following roles define access to Organization resources and its Projects:
-- **Owner** - this role is assigned to a User, who created this Organization (this User will also be considered the *Administrator* of this Organization) and opens access to all resources of the Organization including the management of Groups, Projects and their all Users;
+- **Owner** - this role is assigned to the User who created the Organization.
+The Owner has full access to all Organization resources, including management of Groups, Projects, and their Users.
+The Owner also has full access to the Billing information of the Organizations and its Project;

-- **Administrator** - this role can be assigned to a User by another Administrator of the Organization.
-Administrators have access to all resources of the Organization, including the management of Groups, Projects and their Users, but they can't edit or delete Organization;
+- **Administrator** - this role can be assigned to a User by the Owner or another Administrator of the Organization.
+Administrators have access to all Organization resources, including management of Groups, Projects, and their Users.
+However, Administrators cannot edit or delete the Organization and do not have access to Billing information;
-- **Member** - this role is assigned to a User who is granted access to the Organization's Project and, accordingly, to all resources within this Project.
-Member can't add/remove other Users in the Project, can't see information about Administrators or Billing of the Organization, can't add new Projects, edit or delete current one.

-As a *Owner* or *Administrator* you can add additional Admins to the Organization, which will also have access to all resources of the Organization.
+- **Member** - this role is assigned to Users who are granted access to specific Projects, typically through Group membership: when a Group is created with access to selected Projects, invited Users automatically become Organization Members.
+Members have access only to the resources within those Projects.
+Their permissions are limited: they cannot view and manage Organization Administrators, modify Projects, or access Billing information.

+{{% notice note %}}
+📌 Resource roles (Administrator or Member) can be assigned only by the Owner or Administrators.
+Members do not have permission to assign roles.
+{{% /notice %}}

+{{% notice note %}}
+📌 Groups allow you to restrict access to selected Projects.
+Users assigned to a Group are granted the Member role with limited permissions.
+{{% /notice %}}

+💡 Detailed instructions:
-Detailed instructions, how to add new Administrators to the Organization you can find in article - [Administrators](https://docs.ventuscloud.eu/identity-management/administrators/).
+how to add new Administrators to the Organization you can find in article - [Administrators](https://docs.ventuscloud.eu/identity-management/administrators/);

-Also you can create a Group and open access only to specified Projects of the Organizations.
-Users, who you invite to the Group will be just an Organization Members, with very limited management actions within Organization.
-How to create and configure Group, please see the article - [Groups](https://docs.ventuscloud.eu/identity-management/groups/)
+how to create and configure Group, please see the article - [Groups](https://docs.ventuscloud.eu/identity-management/groups/).

+**🔹 Billing Role**
+In addition to resource access roles, the Organization may have Billing Administrators.
+**Billing Administrator** – has access exclusively to the Billing section of the Console.
+Billing Administrators can view and manage Billing information but do not have access to Organization resources, Projects, or User management (unless they are also assigned a resource role).

+{{% notice note %}}
+⚠️ Billing information is accessible only to the Organization Owner and Billing Administrators.
+{{% /notice %}}

+{{% notice note %}}
+⚠️ Only the Owner can assign Billing Administrators.
+{{% /notice %}}

 ## Organizations page